Best DX Radio For AM DXing – Long Range Listening

 The best dx radio for AM dxing is the CCRadio-2E by C Crane.
 I bought one of these and have been very happy with it.

-No doubt there are a few other radios in this class.
-However I’ve owned this one for several years and can absolutely confirm its attributes as one of the best dx long range AM radios…
+I have owned this AM radio for several years and can absolutely confirm it’s attributes which make it one of the best dx long range listening AM radios in production today.

 C. Crane CCRadio-2E Enhanced Portable Radio